 One of the biggest technology stories of the last few years is the ongoing struggle to preserve net neutrality.
 The basic idea is that all data passing through the internet should be treated equally by ISPs.
 No matter which site you visit or who hosts the video you’re streaming, your access is never throttled or controlled.
 This promotes a fair and balanced world wide web, but it’s also friendly to consumers and evens the playing field for new businesses getting their start online.

 Net neutrality has been cemented in place in a variety of regions, most notably via the EU Regulation 2015/2120 that created a framework for net neutrality preservation across the European Union.
 Other countries have fought with the concept for years.
-In 2015 the Obama Administration put into place net neutrality protections in the U.S. Those were scaled back in late 2017, and a December 2017 vote could overturn them entirely.
+In 2015 the Obama Administration put into place net neutrality protections in the U.S. Those were scaled back in late 2017, and a December 2017 vote at the FCC overturned them entirely.

 Net Neutrality at a Glance

 Protecting net neutrality means protecting a free, open, and accessible internet.
 Most proponents liken it to a digital version of free speech.
 We’re used to an online world that accepts all kinds of content, everything from low-quality blogs to sleek and stylish video streaming websites.
 To access these publications all you have to do is enter a URL.
 There are no barriers in place, and no one dictates what you can or can’t see.
 Net neutrality ensures the internet will stay this way for a very long time.

 There are many arms of the net neutrality issue, each one affecting a slightly different group of people.
 Below we’ve broken down each category along with its potential problems.